-Automatically Record/Capture All Users Terminal Sessions Activity In Linux
+How to Automatically Record the Terminal Session Activity of All Users on Linux

 magi, and

 tanisha.
-Let’s run few commands on each terminal to check this experiment.
+We will run some commands in each session to verify this test.

 $ uname -a $ arch $ hostname -I $ exit